glpi-project/docdev/source/devapi/search.rst

 Search options
 ^^^^^^^^^^^^^^

-Each itemtype can define a set of options to represent the columns which can be queried/displayed by the search engine.
+Each itemtype can define a set of options to represent the columns which can be queried/displayed by the search engine. |br|
 Each option is identified by an unique integer (we must avoid conflict).

 Prior to GLPI 9.2 version, we needed a *getSearchOptions* method which return the array of options: